Nigeria national football team: 2022 World Cup

+2023 Africa Cup of Nations

+The Super Eagles started their campaign at the 2023 AFCON by drawing 1–1 to Equatorial Guinea in their opening group A match.
+They went on to defeat hosts Ivory Coast 1–0 and defeated Guinea Bissau in the same scoreline.
+The round of 16 saw the national football team of Nigeria defeating Cameroon 2–0 with a brace from Ademola Lookman, they later went on to defeat Angola in the quarter-finals of the tournament thanks to a first half strike from Lookman.
+Nigeria faced South Africa in the semi-finals.
+Substitute Kelechi Iheanacho scored to give Nigeria a 4–2 penalty shootout victory over South Africa.
+The match finished 1–1 after extra time.
+In the final, Super Eagles finished as runners-up, losing 2–1 to hosts Ivory Coast.

 Team image

 Kits and crest

 The Nigeria national team has traditionally used a mostly-solid green on green primary set with white numbering, lettering, and highlights; coupled with all-white reversed secondary kits, all emblematic of the colours of the Nigerian flag.
 The shade of green has varied over the years.
 An olive drab-tinged, forest green was frequently favoured during the 1980s to the early 1990s, and jade has appeared in each of those decades as well; even harlequin has been used.
 Over the last decade, the team has appeared to settle on the more standard office green which most closely resembles the shade used on the flag.
 Nigeria's first national teams used a solid scarlet top over white shorts and socks until the country adopted its current colours after its independence.

 On 23 April 2015, Nike was announced to be the supplier of Nigeria's kits after Adidas ended their kit contract with the NFF.
-Before that, Nike supplied Nigeria's kit between 1998 and 2003.
+Before that, Nike supplied Nigeria's kit between 1994 and 2003.
+The kit Nike designed for Nigeria to wear at the 2018 World Cup went on to become one of the most popular international kits for collectors.

 Kit suppliers

 Kit deals

-Nigeria's national team image has undergone much evolution throughout its history.
-Prior to independence, they were called the Red Devils due to their red topped kits.
-The name was changed to the Green Eagles after independence in reference to the Nigerian state flag as well as the eagle which adorns the country's coat of arms.
-There had been deliberations for a while heading to the 1988 Africa Cup of Nations, where they were still called the Green Eagles, but at a reception after the tournament, the team's name was officially changed to the "Super Eagles".
-Today, only the senior men's national team uses the nickname.
-The women's national team is called the "Super Falcons", and Nigeria's underage male teams are nicknamed the "Flying Eagles" & the "Golden Eaglets".
+Nigeria's national team image has evolved throughout its history.
+Before independence, they were nicknamed the "Red Devils" due to their red-topped kits.
+After independence, the name was changed to the "Green Eagles", referencing the national flag and the eagle from the coat of arms.
+Though still known as the Green Eagles at the 1988 Africa Cup of Nations, the name "Super Eagles" was officially adopted at a post-tournament reception.

+Today, only the senior men's national team uses the "Super Eagles" nickname.
+The women's team is known as the "Super Falcons", while the male youth teams are the "Flying Eagles" (U-20) and the "Golden Eaglets" (U-17).